 In addition to exclusive accessing the data base, we also want workers to stay responsive even under the load of a large number of builds being triggered.
 For this purpose, the worker lock called build_lock is defined.
-Since the restraint holds for entire builds, the lock is specified in the builder with 'locks': [build_lock.access('counting')].

 2 Deadlock is the situation where two or more workers each hold a lock in exclusive mode, and in addition want to claim the lock held by the other worker exclusively as well.
 Since locks allow at most one exclusive user, both workers will wait forever.